Cremeforest/mci-ad-modular-risk-validation/README.md

 Raw ADNI/NACC data, participant-level feature tensors, model checkpoints, calibration objects, and patient-level predictions are not redistributed.
 Full reproduction requires authorized local access to ADNI/NACC.

 This is a retrospective research project.
 It has not been prospectively validated and is not intended for clinical deployment.
-NACC external evaluation was conducted with ADAS13 unavailable rather than in a full-feature external setting.

 ---